 For this reason, the cost to have a roof installed can vary substantially.
-To find out how much your roof replacement will cost, your best bet is to schedule a consultation and have your roof inspected by a contractor.
-Once they assess your roof, they can provide a complete estimate of all material and labor costs.
+To find out how much your roof replacement will cost, your best bet is to schedule a consultation and have your roof inspected by Quality Roofing.
+Once we assess your roof, we can provide a complete estimate of all material and labor costs.
 In the meantime, we provide a summary below of what you can expect when you are ready to replace your roof.

 Comparing Different Types of Roofing Materials

 When it comes to roofing materials, you have a broad spectrum of products to choose from.
-Here is an umbrella comparison of what you can expect to pay depending on the type of roof you choose:
+The quality of roofing materials and expected lifespan will have an impact on its price.
+Here is an umbrella comparison of each roof type:

 Factors That Determine the Cost of a Roof Replacement